AppleBreak1/Z490-Vision-D-Customac/README.md

    Update: This issue has been resolved in Ventura 13.3

 - As of Ventura 13.3, a WiFi and the Intel I219 Ethernet no longer work if AppleVTD is enabled.
-One must apply AppleVTD [patch](https://github.com/CaseySJ/Ventura-AppleVTD-Patch) to resolve the behavior.
-Thanks to [CaseySJ](https://github.com/CaseySJ) for discovering the patch.
+One must apply the [patch](https://github.com/CaseySJ/Ventura-AppleVTD-Patch) discovered by [CaseySJ](https://github.com/CaseySJ) to resolve such behavior.

    Update: This [patch](https://github.com/CaseySJ/Ventura-AppleVTD-Patch) is incorporated into OpenCore 0.9.2 as a [DisableIoMapperMapping](https://github.com/acidanthera/OpenCorePkg/pull/440) kernel quirk.